-We have all seen and at some point probably used those “10 things to do after installing Fedora (Workstation)” guides.
-Well, this a LurkerLabs take on it, specific to Fedora Silverblue and now updated for version 41.
+We have all seen and at some point probably used those "10 things to do after installing Fedora (Workstation)" guides.
+Well, this a LurkerLabs take on it, specific to Fedora Silverblue and now updated for version 42.

 After a fresh install, this getting started guide will help you rapidly set up Fedora Silverblue.
 While the package selection towards the bottom is naturally highly opinionated, I still feel there is value in sharing my approach, maybe less as a general recommendation and more as inspiration.
+Even though this guide is specific to Silverblue, many things outlined apply to other Fedora Atomic esktop variants as well.

-Generally, the concept of Silverblue strongly favors installing applications as flatpak, AppImage, using a toolbox/distrobox or any other container format really.
+Generally, the concept of Fedora Atomic Desktops and thus Silverblue strongly favors installing applications as flatpak, AppImage, using a toolbox/distrobox or any other container format really.
 Basically, in principle, one should give preference to anything that avoids layering packages onto the base system and reserve that option as a last resort solution only.
-With that, the decision to layer packages in this guide was made consciously, either because of necessity due to Fedora’s restrictions on their own repositories, which for legal reasons prevents certain packages to be shipped in the base image (codecs, proprietary drivers), or to avoid compatibility issues (e.g. thumbnail support, VPN clients).
+With that, the decision to layer packages in this guide was made consciously, either because of necessity due to Fedora's restrictions on their own repositories, which for legal reasons prevents certain packages to be shipped in the base image (codecs, proprietary drivers), or to avoid compatibility issues (e.g. thumbnail support, VPN clients).

-Silverblue 41 Quirks
+Silverblue 42 Quirks

 While this can easily be fixed for the current desktop session from within the settings app, the new default scaling factor is also applied to the GDM login screen.
 If you are like me and this annoys you, I will show you a way to fix this later.
 As I am using an app from flathub to change the GDM config, the relevant section will be located in the Flatpak section of this guide.